mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 # Staff Recruiting

 In order to continually increase what we offer to customers we need to continually source, assess, hire, and onboard new staff members with [high standards](https://handbook.mattermost.com/contributors/onboarding/staff-onboarding-guide#leadership-principles).
-The below outlines the process for recruiting new staff into the company as it related to: opening a new role, interview flow and offer process.
+The below outlines the process for recruiting new staff into the company in relation to opening a new role, the interview flow, and the offer process.

 ## How to open a new role